Easyjet bucks industry trend with sales uplift

 "Assuming no significant disruption in the second quarter, easyJet expects to recover most of the 100 million pounds increase in its first-half fuel bill and contain first-half losses to between 140 million pounds and 160 million pounds compared to the 153 million pounds loss reported in the first half of last year," chief executive Carolyn McCall said.

-Shares in easyJet, which have risen 12 percent in the past three months, were up 7 percent at 432.2 pence by 3:45 a.m.
-ET, valuing the company at around 1.7 billion pounds.
+Shares in easyJet, which have risen 12 percent in the past three months, were up 7 percent at 432.2 pence by 8:45 a.m., valuing the company at around 1.7 billion pounds.

 "Carolyn McCall's second full year in charge is off to a good start, helped by the mild winter weather.
 Both pricing and cost control have been strong," said Charles Stanley analyst Douglas McNeill, who retains a "hold" rating on the stock.